floragunncom/search-guard-docs/ldap.md

 userrolename: roles
 ```

-### Advanced: Disable the role search completely
+### Advanced: Exclude certain users from role lookup

-If your roles are not stored in a role subtree (approach 1 from above), but only as direct attributes of the user's entry in the user subtree (approach 2 from above), you can disable the role search completely for better performance.
+If you are using multiple authentication methods, it can make sense to exclude certain users from the LDAP role lookup.

+Consider the following scenario for a typical Kibana setup:

+All Kibana users are stored in an LDAP/Active Directory server.
+However, you also need a Kibana server user.
+This is used by Kibana internally to manage stored objects and perform monitoring and maintenance tasks.
+You do not want to add this Kibana-internal user to your Active Directory installation, but rather store it in the Search Guard internal user database.

+In this case it makes sense to exclude the Kibana server user from the LDAP authorisation, since we already know that there is no corresponding entry.
+You can use the `skip_users` configuration setting to define which users should be skipped. **Wildcards** and **regular expressions** are supported.

 ```
-rolesearch_enabled: <true|false>
+skip_users:
+  - kibanaserver
+  - 'cn=Michael Jackson,ou*people,o=TEST'
+  - '/\S*/'
 ```

 ### Advanced: Exclude roles from nested roles lookups